-The Trustees will also, at least every three years, review the results of scenario analysis that illustrates how the Funds' assets and liabilities might be affected under various climate change scenarios, along with commentary on the potential impacts for the participating employers.
+The Trustee will also, at least every three years, review the results of scenario analysis that illustrates how the Funds' assets and liabilities might be affected under various climate change scenarios, along with commentary on the potential impacts for the participating employers.

-Whenever they review their agreements with external advisers, or appoint new advisers, the Trustees will consider and document the extent to which the advisers' climate-related responsibilities are included in the agreements and/or any adviser objectives set.
+Whenever the agreements with external advisers are reviewed, or new advisers are appointed, the Trustee will consider and document the extent to which the advisers' climate-related responsibilities are included in the agreements and/or any adviser objectives set.